Nikola2444/RISC-V-vector-processor/README.md

 already been done in advance and additionally it gives engineers who want to work with it more flexibility because of its open-source nature.

-This project is a work in progress and in time it may be updated.
+Beacuse this project is a work in progress it is susceptible to further changes.

 ## Directories
 * hdl - Contains hardware source files and also some simple test benches used to verify